-This is the iOS port of the original Dragon Quest game, so Dragon Quest 1.
-The iOS icon i is actually labelled “DQ1”.
-I’m also adding Dragon Quest 2 to this page, as the games are very similar in engine/graphics/play/features and form a three-game series.
+These are the iOS ports of the original Dragon Quest game, so Dragon Quest I. The iOS icon is actually labelled “DQ1”.
+I’m also adding Dragon Quest II and III to this page, as the games are very similar in engine/graphics/play/features and form a three-game series.

 The peace of fair Alefgard has been shattered by the appearance of the nefarious master of the night known as the Dragonlord, and the Sphere of Light which for so long kept the forces of darkness in check has been stolen!